 This post is also available in: Swedish

-The Articles of Association was adopted at the Annual General Meeting 24 April 2018.
+Articles of Association, adopted at the Annual General Meeting 26 April 2017.

 The Company’s business name is Elos Medtech AB.
 The Company is a public limited liability company (publ).

 The registered office of the Board of Directors shall be in the Municipality of Lidköping, Västra Götaland County, Sweden.

 The Company shall – directly or through subsidiaries – conduct operations primarily in the business areas of medical technology, precision engineering, industrial electronics (assembly of electronic components and systems), injection moulding of thermo plastics, asset management and managing chattels and real property, and conduct other related operations.

 The share capital shall amount to not less than SEK 20,000,000 and not more than SEK 80,000,000.

 The share shall be issued in two series, Series A, which can be issued at a number of not more than 9,200,000, and Series B, which Series B, which can be issued at a number of not more than 10,800,000.

 Each Series A share entitles the holder to one vote and each Series B share to one-tenth of a vote.
 All shares shall carry the same entitlement to a share in the Company’s assets and profit.

 It shall be possible to convert Series A shares to Series B shares, by the shareholder submitting a conversion request to the Company’s Board of Directors.
 The request shall state the number of shares that the holder wishes to convert and –unless the conversion pertains to the holder’s entire holdings of Series A shares – the shares that are to be converted.
 The Board of the Company shall be obliged to immediately address the issue of converting Series A shares into Series B shares, when this is request by a shareholder.
 Conversions shall be reported for registration without delay.